nugmanoff/indexify/README.md

 ## Installation

-The easiest way to install Test Drive is using Swift Package Manager:
+The easiest way to install Indexify is using Swift Package Manager:

 ```
 $ git clone git@github.com:nugmanoff/indexify.git